-1. These data are for information only and are not used in the rankings.
+1. These data are for information only and are not used in the ranking

 2. Indicates the most recent year that KPMG audited a business school, applying specified audit procedures relating to selected data provided for the Financial Times MBA ranking.

-KPMG reported on the results of obtaining evidence and applying specified audit procedures relating to selected data provided for the Financial Times 2007 MBA survey ranking for selected business schools.
-Enquiries about the process can be made by contacting Michelle Podhy and Patrick Gaudet of KPMG by email at firstname.lastname@example.org.
-The specified audit procedures were carried out between November 2006 and January 2007.
-The audit date denotes the survey for which the specified audit procedures were conducted.
+KPMG reported on the results of obtaining evidence and applying specified audit procedures relating to selected survey data provided for the Financial Times 2008 MBA ranking for selected business schools.
+Enquiries about the assurance process can be made by contacting Michelle Podhy and Patrick Gaudet of KPMG by e-mail at firstname.lastname@example.org.
+The specified audit procedures were carried out between November 2007 and January 2008.
+The audit date denotes the year that the most recent selected survey data was subject to specified audit procedures.

 6. This is calculated using the salary earned by alumni today, course length, fees and other costs, including the opportunity cost of not working for the duration of the course.